-Being the revolving restaurant at the top of Toronto’s biggest tourist attraction, the 360 at the CN Tower didn’t have to be a good restaurant.
-But it is as much a must for locals as visitors.
+Being the revolving restaurant at the top of Toronto’s biggest tourist attraction, 360 The Restaurant at the CN Tower didn’t even have to be a good restaurant.
+But it is, and as much a must for locals as visitors.

-There are a lot of great steakhouses in town, but this is the stone-cold classic.
+There are a lot of great steakhouses in town, but Barberian's Steak House is the stone-cold classic.
 Founded in 1959 by Harry Barberian and not one tchotchke on the wall or book in the upper private dining room has been changed since.

 There were certainly diners in Toronto before Fran’s, but when Francis Deck opened his 10 stools at Yonge & St. Clair in 1940, it became the standard by which all other diners were judged.
 And as a result, it’s survived the decades.
-The original’s gone, but there are several locations, the most established of which is on College Street just west of Bay Street.
+The original location is gone but you can find the most established location on College Street just west of Bay Street.

-Known for its curvaceous statuary, Toronto’s most famous Dalmatian restaurant started as a Yorkville coffeehouse in the 60s where acts like Harry Belafonte, Nana Mouskouri, Gordon Lightfoot and even Liberace would play, before it moved a couple of blocks north into its current Victorian digs.
+Known for its curvaceous statuary, Joso's is Toronto’s most famous Dalmatian restaurant.
+It started as a Yorkville coffeehouse in the 60s where acts like Harry Belafonte, Nana Mouskouri, Gordon Lightfoot and even Liberace would play, before it moved a couple of blocks north into its current Victorian digs.

 The walls are filled with pictures of the film festival celebs who have made the high-end Italian Sotto Sotto an annual stop since the 80s.

 Classic massive-menu’d, shared round-table, pan-Chinese spot.
-They call themselves a seafood place, but there are as much BBQ and noodles and chicken and pork and duck feet as there are squids and abalone.
+House of Gourmet calls itself a seafood place, but there is as much BBQ and noodles and chicken and pork and duck feet as there are squids and abalone.

-The other classic, massive-menu’d, shared round-table pan-Chinese restaurant, this one on Spadina.
+King's Noodle is the other classic, massive-menu’d, shared round-table pan-Chinese restaurant, this one on Spadina.
 Try the salted doughnut with your congee.
+296 Spadina Ave.

-The restaurant that introduced Toronto to Vietnamese food, and is still the go-to for everything but banh-mi.
+Pho Hung is the restaurant that introduced Toronto to Vietnamese food and is still the go-to for everything but banh-mi.
 Regulars scribble their favourite numbered dishes down on the slip without even bothering with the menu (mine’s 19A).
 Find a second location in Mississauga.

-Everyone’s favourite Old Chinatown dim sum place, on Spadina since before most Torontonians could tell their har gow from their siu mai.
+Everyone’s favourite (including Domee Shi, director of Disney Pixar's Turning Red), Rol San is an Old Chinatown dim sum place on Spadina from before most Torontonians could tell their har gow from their siu mai.
+323 Spadina Ave.